wellrestedphp/wellrested/docs/source/uri-templates-advanced.rst

 URI Templates (Advanced)
 ========================

 In `URI Templates`_, we looked at the most common ways to use URI Templates.
-In this chapter, we'll look at some of the extended syntaxes that URI Templates provide.
+Here, we'll look at some of the extended syntaxes that URI Templates provide.

 Path Components
 ^^^^^^^^^^^^^^^